jkunkle/TVSign/README.md

 single transmission
 For some commands, additional bytes may be sent.

-See send_cmd.py for the python implementation of the bluetooth communication
+See send_cmd.py for the python implementation of the bluetooth communication and see the `ISR(USART_RX_vect)` function in tvpatterns.c for the implementation

 ### Commands